TREAT | PREVENT | ENHANCE

-Based in central Twickenham, we provide sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.
+We provide massage in Twickenham.
+This includes sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.

 What constitutes a great massage is unique to everyone.
 We assess and analyse you before your massage so that we can provide different pressures and styles to match your needs.

 At Move Physio, we offer massage that is moderate to firm in nature and specific to the areas that you need treating rather than following a massage routine.

-Massage is a therapy the uses varying pressures to treat the muscles and joints in your body to reduce tension and pain in the area.
+Massage is a therapy that uses varying pressures to treat the muscles and joints in your body to reduce tension and pain in the area.

 It needs to be assessed on an individual basis, although there are a few symptoms that physiotherapy is better at dealing with, such as: